 6. You’ll probably get lost… a few times.

 It’s part of the deal for visiting Tokyo, but look on the bright side.
 Otherwise, how are you gonna tell others back home later about how confusing, how exciting a place Tokyo really is?
 One time, I stood for 20min at a subway station, staring at its train map that was completely void of English words, filled with station names that I couldn’t recognize.
 Inside of me, you bet I was panicking, but I was adamant that I’ll work out the journey somehow.
-And I did!
+And I finally did and found my way back to the hotel!

 7. Tokyoites are really helpful humans.